yegor256/blog/_posts/2014/sep/2014-09-23-built-in-fake-objects.md

 While mock objects are perfect instruments for unit testing, mocking through mock frameworks may turn your unit tests into an unmaintainable mess.
-Thanks to them we often hear that "mocking is bad" and "mocking is evil".
+Thanks to them we often hear that "mocking is bad" and "mocking is evil."

 The root cause of this complexity is that our objects are too big.
 They have many methods and these methods